 It doesn't get any better than this!
 Can't wait to get back out there with the Altus guides - don't leave home without 'em!

 Is This for You

-This 3 day action packed course is geared for skiers and riders who already have a strong understanding of ski touring techniques.
-The ideal participant is motivated to learn safe and efficient ski mountaineering techniques as well as have an understanding on how they wish to apply these skills in the future.
+This 3-day action-packed course is geared for skiers and riders who already have a strong understanding of ski touring techniques.
+The ideal participant is motivated to learn safe and efficient ski mountaineering techniques as well as have an understanding of how they wish to apply these skills in the future.

 Ski Touring Experience

 Understanding of Alpine Ski Routes they would like to accomplish

 - Strong Ski Ability

 Scheduled Courses 2020 / 2021

 8:00 am- Meet & Greet at the base of Whistler Blackcomb

 9:00-4:00pm- Backcountry skiing/ riding